jamesamiller/macOS-Sierra-Setup/README.md

 ### Prerequisites

-In order to do the software and utility installs, we need a couple of tools first:
+In order to do the software and command line utility installs, we need a couple of tools first:
 - Xcode Command Line Tools
 - [Homebrew](https://brew.sh/)
 - [mas](https://github.com/mas-cli/mas), which is a great way to install things from the Mac App Store